-We’re lucky enough to live here year-round we know exactly how awesome summer in Whistler can be, so we’ve put together some simple tips, from finding the savings to shaking up how you think about travel and planning, all so you can maximize every moment of your summer.
+As Whistler Insiders we’re lucky enough to live here year-round, and we know exactly how awesome summer in Whistler can be.
+We’ve put together some simple tips, from finding the savings to shaking up how you think about travel and vacation planning, all so you can maximize every moment of your summer.

 For the Best Deals, Book Early

-A big part of any trip is the accommodation, and the earlier you book the better the deals are.
-It’s a no-brainer, with discounts, bonus credits, the best choice of dates as well as the best choice in accommodation and activities.
+A big part of any trip is the accommodation, and the earlier you book the better the vacation deals are.
+It’s a no-brainer, with discounts, bonus credits on activities plus the best choice of dates – meaning you can maximise vacation days, long weekends and hit Whistler’s big events for less.
 Lock it in now.

 Pick Travel Time Wisely